COS301-SE-2021/Atbash/README.md

 - __Experience with__: Springboot, C++, JavaScript, NodeJS, PHP, SQL, Assembly
 - __Attitudes__: Creative, patient and friendly
 - __About Me__:
   I am a 3rd year BIT student.
 I have been coding since highschool and my project/work experience is only limited to university at the moment.
-I enjoy spendinding time with the boys and playing games.
+I enjoy spending time with the boys and playing games.

 </details>